ecomplus/cloud-commerce/CONTRIBUTING.md

 #### Creating a Firebase project

-If you want to deploy to a new Firebase project:
+If you want to deploy to a new Firebase project (needed for larger changes):

 1. Start creating new project on [Firebase console](https://console.firebase.google.com/):
     - Set a nice project name (ID) and remember it;